data-integrations/anaplan/docs/AnaplanFunctionRunner-action.md

  **User Name:** The service account used for the connection.

  **Password:** The password for authentication.
-It's suggested to use CDF build-in Cloud KMS integration to manage the password and utilize macro in this filed.
+It is suggested to use a secure macro to manage the password.
  Reference: [Provide secure information to pipelines](https://datafusion.atlassian.net/wiki/spaces/KB/pages/32276556/Provide+secure+information+to+pipelines)